toivotuo/uoh-idv-covid-19/learning-diary-01.md

   granularity for the US.
 The dataset is potentially interesting if the interactive visualisation is done both for a global view (between countries) and for the US (e.g. between US states).
-Detailed contant analysis of the 'nytimes' dataset is not yet done.
+Detailed content analysis of the 'nytimes' dataset is not yet done.

 Based on the above the most relevant datasets for this project are the